-- Small or mini.
+- Small, mini, stoma caps.
 These pouches have a very small capacity and are best used in situations where you don’t expect much output in a short period of time (i.e. during intimacy).
 Colostomates who irrigate their stoma may use these smaller pouches more regularly.
-People with a “mucus fistula” may also use these smaller bags. (see photo below).
+People with a “mucus fistula” may also use these smaller bags.

 - Medium pouch (7″ in length and approx. 400 – 500ml capacity).
 This one offers a compromise between size and capacity.

 - Large pouch (12″ in length and approx. 600-650ml capacity).
 A common size that is ideal for most ileostomates.

 - X-Large.
 “Magnum” from Coloplast is one example of an XL pouch and has a capacity of approx. 1200ml.
 These are larger than large, and are used for high-output stomas.
 They can come in handy for ileostomates with short bowel syndrome or jejunostomates, and I find that they are useful when staying in hospital or if you need to do some special bowel prep.
 These tend to have a spout outlet since they handle mostly liquid output.